secretstartups/handbook/customer-success/professional-services-engineering/professional-services-operations/index.html.md

 ##### Revenue Release Training Projects

-For training projects revenue is released when training is complete and or when acceptance is received dependant as it pertains to the project SOW language.
+For training projects, revenue is released when training is complete and/or when acceptance is received dependant on the project SOW language.
-Dependent on the SOW language, the PC sends out the request for acceptance to the customer and then updates the Billing/ Revenue Milestone in Mavenlink
+If required per the project SOW, the PC sends the request for acceptance to the customer and then updates the Billing/ Revenue Milestone in Mavenlink
 *  Update Sign Off Sent, when training is complete or email request is sent
-*  Update Sign Off received, when training is complete or acceptance is received or Passive Acceptance is reached and add the class roster or PDF email of acceptance to the Milestone
+*  Update Sign Off received, when training is complete, acceptance is received, or Passive Acceptance is reached and add the class roster or PDF email of acceptance to the Milestone
 *  Update if Passive Acceptance has been utilized for sign off

 ![trainingrelease](./trainingrelease.png)